ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 the tuned Chafa Sixel renderer directly; ANSI symbols are only a fallback when Sixel rendering itself cannot be used.

-That matching same-basename MISC image is also recognized on later audits as the track's existing extracted-art sidecar, so it does not repeatedly offer a second export.
-It is not inferred to be automatically embeddable in unrelated files; only explicit `cover.*` and `folder.*` remain automatic Front-art inputs.
+That matching same-basename MISC image is recognized on later audits as the track's own Front-art candidate: it is previewed, approved, and embedded only into that exact unnumbered audio file.
+It is never inferred to apply to another file.
+Numbered album tracks still require album-scoped `cover.*` or `folder.*`.

 Cover lookup does not run as a default startup phase.
 It begins only after an explicit `--find-cover` or an approved missing-cover action.
 The double-height